transparency-dev/armored-witness-os/README.md

 Trusted Applet authentication
 =============================

-To maintain the chain of trust the OS performes trusted applet authentication before loading it, to this end the `APPLET_PUBLIC_KEY` environment variable must be set to the path of either [signify](https://man.openbsd.org/signify) or
+To maintain the chain of trust the OS performs trusted applet authentication before loading it, to this end the `APPLET_PUBLIC_KEY` environment variable must be set to the path of either [signify](https://man.openbsd.org/signify) or